modular-magician/terraform-provider-google-beta/website/docs/r/ces_agent.html.markdown

   The mapping of the app variables names to the Dialogflow session parameters names to be sent to the Dialogflow agent as input.

+* `language_code_variable` -
+  (Optional)
+  The name of the variable that contains the language code to be used for the Dialogflow session.
+If unspecified, the default language code of the Dialogflow agent will be used.

 * `output_variable_mapping` -
   (Optional)
   The mapping of the Dialogflow session parameters names to the app